grafana/grafana/docs/sources/tutorials/create-alerts-with-logs/index.md

 1. Click **preview** to see a preview of the query result and alert evaluation.
 If you see **No Data**, verify that you changed the query type to **Range**.

 1. Expression B shows a table of labels and values returned.
-The message label captured the message string from the log line and the value shows the number of times that string occured during the evaluation interval.
+The message label captured the message string from the log line and the value shows the number of times that string occurred during the evaluation interval.

     |   labels         |       values              |
     | ---------------- | --------------------------|